-The procedure for committee change approval through UCSF graduate division is now entirely online through the student portal as of August 2020.
+The procedure for committee change approval through UCSF graduate division is through the online student portal.
 Students who wish to change their committee members must consult with their graduate advisors before beginning the committee change process.

 Berkeley-based students can request a change to their committee via the Higher Degree Committee Form in CalCentral.